mconour/starwords-constructor/README.md

 ## Usage

-To start playing Word Constructor, execute the following command in your terminal:
+To start playing StarWords Constructor, execute the following command in your terminal:

 ```
 node index.js